brucezztong/ZZTong-Prefabs/README.txt

 Some Overhaul Mods choose to embed this modlet, or portions of this modlet, in their own distributions.
 I cannot predict the possible collisions and ramifications.
-I also cannot force overhaul modders to update to my latest versions of POIs.
+I also cannot force overhaul modders to update to the latest versions of POIs.

 As far as I know: (Please correct me if I'm wrong.)